-- Transfer Hours: All transfer work transcript by the Shorter College Registrar will be counted in the ratio to determine the successful completion of coursework and in the determination of the maximum time frame. - Remedial Coursework: All remedial coursework will be counted in determination of the ratio to determine the successful completion of coursework and in the determination of the maximum time frame. - Repeated Coursework: If a student repeats a course, the highest grade earned will be used to calculate his/her grade point average.
-All hours attempted including repeated course will be used to determine the student's pace and maximum time frame.
-Only one repeat per course will be eligible for financial aid. - Academic Clemency: The Office of Financial Aid must count all prior work attempted in determining eligibility for federal financial aid including hours forfeited through the Academic Clemency Policy. - Grade Changes: Once a grade change occurs, it is the responsibility of the student to contact the Office of Student Financial Services if they wish to have their eligibility for financial aid recalculated based on the grade change.
+Transfer Hours: All transfer work accepted by Shorter College will be counted in the ratio to determine the successful completion of course work, the grade point average (GPA), and in the determination of the maximum timeframe.

+Remedial Coursework: All remedial coursework will be counted in determination of the ratio to determine the successful completion of coursework and in the determination of the maximum time frame.

+Repeated Coursework: If a student repeats a course, the highest grade earned will be used to calculate his/her academic grade point average; however, for SAP purposes, all grades will be included in the determination of the qualitative component.
+All hours attempted including repeated course will be used to determine the student's pace and maximum timeframe.
+Only one repeat per course will be eligible for financial aid.

+Academic Clemency: The Office of Financial Aid must count all prior work attempted in determining eligibility for federal financial aid including hours forfeited through the Academic Clemency Policy.

+Grade Changes: Once a grade change occurs, it is the responsibility of the student to contact the Financial Aid Office if they wish to have their eligibility for financial aid recalculated based on the grade change.